Mohamed0Haikel/Auto-Moto-Tech/README.md

-# Car UI App
+# Auto-Moto-Tech

 ## Getting Started
-This is a simple app about car ui app design
+This is a simple app about car systems

 ## Plugins
 - Google fonts "package"